jeroen94704/gridfinitycreator/README.md

 - Divider bin: Standard divider bin very similar to Zack's original design.
 - Light bin: A light version of the normal Gridfinity bin that saves plastic and offers more room.
 This means there is no room for magnets and/or screws
 - Solid bin: A completely filled solid Gridfinity bin which can be used as a starting point for custom bins
+- Holey bin: A solid bin with a grid of holes of user-defined shape, size and depth.
+Includes option for a keepout-area around each hole

 ## Online generator